N2itive RSX Series Ride Height Adjustment Lowering Links For Tesla Model S & Xdonverse2023-03-04T14:36:54-08:00

-How To Install N2itive RSX-1 Adjustable Ride Height Lowering Links
+How To Install N2itive RSX series Adjustable Ride Height Lowering Links

-Our RSX-1 ride height adjustment lowering links are not difficult to install for the home mechanic and the installation can be completed within 20-40 minutes.
+Our RSX series ride height adjustment lowering links are not difficult to install for the home mechanic and the installation can be completed within 30-40 minutes.
 Your kit comes with 4 links in total.
 The two shorter links are for the front of the vehicle and the two longer links are for the rear.
-Please note that on the RSX-1 PLAID version, all 4-links are the same size.
+Please note that on the TARTAN PLAID version, all 4-links are the same size.
 The links come preset to 0 which is the same length as the OEM links that came on your Tesla.
-You can adjust the links all the way down to -13mm or even up to +5mm for an increase in ride height or for calibration purposes.
-Making the links shorter than 0 will cause your suspension to rise.
 Making the links longer than 0 will cause the suspension to lower.
-If your purchase of the lowering links was simply to help prevent premature front axle wear and corresponding acceleration shudder, then we recommend pre-setting all 4 links to -4 or -5mm and then setting your air suspension to always remain in the “Low” position for the majority of your driving.
+If your purchase of the lowering links was simply to help prevent premature front axle wear and corresponding acceleration shudder, then we recommend pre-setting all 4 links to -4 and then setting your air suspension to always remain in the “Low” position by default for the majority of your driving.
 Of course you can still set your Tesla to raise higher than that when needed and use your GPS settings to raise the vehicle in your preset areas.
-The low setting in combination with the RSX-1 links helps greatly to reduce the wear on your front axles and helps prevent the onset of acceleration shudder.
-If your purpose for installing the RSX-1 lowering links is to lower the vehicle then preset the links to your desired height and then make additional adjustments after you see the results with the vehicle on the ground.
-Please note that on the longer rear lowering links there are two -5 settings.
-This was a simple misprint with the laser etching.
-The top “5” should say +5 and not -5.
-Sorry for any confusion.
+The low setting in combination with the RSX series links helps greatly to reduce the wear on your front axles and helps prevent the onset of acceleration shudder.
+If your purpose for installing the RSX series lowering links is to lower the vehicle then preset the links to your desired height and then make additional adjustments after you see the results with the vehicle on the ground.
+One of the nice things about the N2itive lowering links is that you do not need to remove the links to make fine turning adjustments.

 We recommend checking your results while the car is preset to the “Low” setting.
 This way you can maintain more height adjustability for situations when you need to raise the car higher, such as a high curb when parking.
-For every millimeter you turn the adjustment sleeve the car will lower or raise about 5mm.
-So if you set your lowering links to -5 then the car will drop about 25mm or approximately 1 inch.
-N2itive’s RSX-1 ultra precise ride height lowering links will work with Tesla’s factory rear camber arms as well as N2itive’s SX-1 adjustable camber arms.
-If your Tesla is currently suffering from acceleration shudder then install our acceleration shudder kit (which includes these RSX-1 links) at the same time that you have your front axles replaced.
+For every millimeter you turn the adjustment sleeve the car will lower or raise about 4-5mm.
+So if you set your lowering links to -5 then the car will drop about 20-25mm or approximately 3/4 to 1 inch.
+N2itive’s RSX series ultra precise ride height lowering links will work with Tesla’s factory rear camber arms as well as N2itive’s SX series adjustable camber arms.
+If your Tesla is currently suffering from acceleration shudder then install our Alignment Kit 1, also know as our acceleration shudder kit (which includes these RSX links) at the same time that you have your front axles replaced.
 This will help to greatly reduce the wear on your new axles.

 Before you can turn the height adjustment sleeve on the links you need to slightly loosen the 1.5mm Allen setscrew on the side of the sleeve.
 Do not remove the setscrew.
 Simply use the included Allen wrench to loosen the setscrew just enough so the sleeve can rotate freely.
-Typically about 1 to 1.25 turns.
-After choosing your setting, re-tighten down the setscrew to prevent the sleeve from rotating while driving.
+After choosing your setting, apply one small drop of blue Loctite and re-tighten down the setscrew to prevent the sleeve from rotating while driving.
 Do not over tighten!

 Before we begin please look at the below image to see how the links will be positioned in the vehicle.
-The shorter links replace the factory Tesla links for the front suspension and the longer links replace the factory links in the rear suspension.
+For 2012 to 2020, the shorter links replace the factory Tesla links for the front suspension and the longer links replace the factory links in the rear suspension.
 If you ordered our lowering links for the 2021 or later Plaid you’ll notice that all links are the same size.
 It doesn’t matter which end of the links are attached to the sensor side or suspension side.
-Whatever direction is easier for you to read is fine.
+Whatever direction is easier for you to read the built-in scale is fine.
 The links are reversible.
 It may be helpful to take some photos of your factory links installed before you proceed for later reference.
 The most common mistake installers make with the links is installing the rear links with the sensor swing arm facing up.
 The sensor swing arm must face down.

 The below instructions are intended to be followed by professional mechanic or experienced home mechanic.
 The installer assumes full responsibility for the safety and functionality of the installation of our products.